Alfresco/imagemagick-build/README.md

 Notes:-

 * ImageMagick v7 for [Centos7](https://github.com/Alfresco/imagemagick-build/tree/main/.github/actions/centos-build) & [Rockylinux8](https://github.com/Alfresco/imagemagick-build/tree/main/.github/actions/rockylinux-build) are the generic packages which can be used for Redhat7 & Redhat8 respectively.
-* We are building the rpm packages with ghostscript,gslibs & gsfonts wheras same has been disabled in the deb packges.

 Packages are published under [Releases](https://github.com/Alfresco/imagemagick-build/releases) section and on our [Nexus](https://nexus.alfresco.com/nexus/service/local/repositories/thirdparty/content/org/imagemagick/imagemagick-distribution/) instance.